|F-1 Visa Holders|

 To apply to CPT, each student will need to submit the following:

 Students studying in the Cameron School of Business are required to report their internships through Career Services before completing a paper application.

 - Complete UST Curricular Practical Training Application*, available in our office.

-- Section A must be completed by the student.
+- The CPT Checklist and Student Form must be read and completed by student.

-- Section B must be completed by your faculty advisor or dean certifying that the CPT is related to your course of studies.
+- The Department Form must be completed by your faculty advisor and signed by the academic Chair, certifying that the CPT is related to your course of studies.

-- Submit Completed form with offer letter to OISSS.
+- Submit all three completed forms with offer letter to OISSS.

-- Official letter from the prospective employer.
+- Provide an official letter from the prospective employer.
 The letter must be on company letterhead and include the following: